 The bad

-The problems with relying to heavily on the AI is the same as relying on stackoverflow too much.
 It can lead to code that is just a collage of other peoples ideas without a coherent structure and vision.
 It can also give you bad solutions.
 Either because the AI was trained with bogus data or because it’s bad in your specific context.

 TL;DR: Use copilot but don’t have your brain on autopilot.
 Think and question the code you’re writing.